weareopensource/Angular/README.md

 ## History

 This work is based on [MEAN.js](http://meanjs.org) and more precisely on a fork of the developers named [Riess.js](https://github.com/lirantal/Riess.js).
 The work being stopped we wished to take it back, we want to create updated stack with same mindset "simple", "easy to use".
-The toolbox needed to start projects.
+The toolbox needed to start projects, but not only with Node and Angular ...

 ## [We Are Open Source, Who we are ?](https://weareopensource.me)
 Today, we dreams to create Backs/Fronts, aligns on feats, in multiple languages, in order to allow anyone to compose fullstack on demand (React, Angular, VusJS, Node, Nest, Swift, Go).